 - Drink the mixture.

 Why This Works

-A homemade electrolyte drink is better than what you get in the market, any given day.
+A homemade electrolyte drink is better than what you get in the market mostly because it avoids artificial ingredients like colorings and sugar found in the commercial brands, and it is more economical.
 The sugar/maple syrup and salt used in the mixture work great in replacing the lost electrolytes in your body.

 Listed below are some ways you can prevent an electrolyte imbalance from recurring.